rcpch/digital-growth-charts-server/docs/about/contact.md

 reviewers: Dr Marcus Baw
 ---

+# Contact

-!!! info inline "Discourse Forum"
+!!! info "Discourse Forum"

     For all technical and clinical enquiries, we encourage the use of our open forum, because this helps develop a community resource of previously asked and answered questions.